nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Convolution DMA (CDMA) is a pipeline stage in the convolution pipeline.
-It fetches data from SRAM/DRAM for the convolution operation and stores it into a convolution buffer in a particular order.
-The supported input formats are:
+It fetches data from SRAM/DRAM for the convolution operation and stores it into a buffer (Convolution Buffer or CBUF) in the order needed for the convolution engine.
+Supported input formats are:

 -  Pixel data

--  feature data
+-  Feature data

 -  Uncompressed/compressed weight